 - Islam was the only major faith that heavily regulated animal consumption

-Up until the advent of Islam, the people of Arabia had no moral guidance on how to interact with the natural world around them.
+Up until the advent of Islam, the people of Arabia had no moral guidance on interacting with the natural world around them.

-Despite the The Prophet Muhammad living in a society that had no concept of animal rights, was plagued with political, economic and social turmoil; his diet was predominately plant based where dates and barley were his staple.
+Despite The Prophet Muhammad living in a society with no concept of animal rights, he was plagued with political, economic, and social turmoil; his diet was predominately plant-based, where dates and barley were his staples.
 He showed compassion not only to animals but gave hope to those who showed the same compassion: